kavipatel04/PacManProject_student/report.md

 John - Worked on Feature/ghost, reviewed merges
 Mariia - Worked on Feature/gameboard, reviewed merges Aarav - Worked on test_player, reviewed marges

+Part 2
+John - Created a new branch, set gitignore to ignore .env file, and created a pull request.
+Approved pull requests.
+Created a new branch for members to update the report file.